Tithes & Alms

 -

-Though the Law of Offerings & Sacrifices of bulls and goats could not take away sins, Alahayim gave the Law of Offerings & Sacrifices to atone for sins whenever we did transgress the Law of the Commandments by sinning to prepare us for Christ to come who would offer himself to purge our conscience of the sins committed against the Law of the Commandments.
+Though the Law of Offerings and Sacrifices of bulls and goats could not take away sins, Alahayim gave the Law of Offerings and Sacrifices to atone for sins whenever we did transgress the Law of the Commandments by sinning.
+This would prepare us for Christ to come, who would offer himself to purge our conscience of the sins committed against the Law of the Commandments.
 We will look at this understanding through precepts going forward:

 Gal 3:19